hhas/SwiftAutomation/doc-source/6 type-mappings.md

 ### Strings

-When packing and unpacking `String` values, SwiftAutomation uses the `NSAppleEventDescriptor` class's `+descriptorWithString:` and `-stringValue` methods, both of which use descriptors of `typeUnicodeText`, coercing other types as needed.
+When packing and unpacking `String` values, SwiftAutomation uses the `AEDesc` class's `+descriptorWithString:` and `-stringValue` methods, both of which use descriptors of `typeUnicodeText`, coercing other types as needed.

 Note that while the CoreServices framework's `AEDataModel.h` header states that `typeUnicodeText` is deprecated in favor `typeUTF8Text` and `typeUTF16ExternalRepresentation`, it remains in widespread use; therefore SwiftAutomation continues to use `typeUnicodeText` to ensure the broadest compatibility with existing scriptable applications.